GREEN BROOK TOWNSHIP

-A. All full-time Police Department employees are eligible to receive hospital and medical insurance as provided under the New Jersey State Health Benefits Program.
+ARTICLE IX A. All full-time Police Department employees are eligible to receive hospital and medical insurance as provided under the New Jersey State Health Benefits Program.
 All eligible dependents will be included in the coverage.

 C. The Township shall pay the full cost of premium to provide single party dental coverage for each employee.
-Spousal, parent/child, or family dental coverage if elected by the employee shall be a cost borne by the employee through weekly payroll deduction in amount equal to 1/24th the cost difference between the annual premium for the employee and the annual premium for the coverage type elected.
+Spousal, parent/child, or family dental coverage if elected by the employee shall be a cost borne by the employee through pre-tax, bi-monthly payroll deduction in the amount equal to 1/24th the cost difference between the annual premium for the employee and the annual premium for the coverage type elected.

-D. The Township may, at its option, change any of the foregoing plans or carriers so long as substantially equivalent benefits are provided, and the FOP is provided Sixty (60) days’ written notice prior to implementation.
+D. The Township may, at its option, change any of the foregoing plans or carriers so long as substantially equivalent benefits are provided, and the PBA is provided Sixty (60) days’ written notice prior to implementation.

 E. If an employee elects to participate in any supplementary health or medical insurance program, the cost of the coverage over and above that provided by the Township will be borne by the individual employee.